-Higher plant load and escalated gas unit price as per the NGSA increased the fuel gas cost.
-However, as the gas price is a pass through element in the PPA, the Company's revenues have correspondingly increased on a back to back basis.
+Higher plant load increased the fuel gas cost.
+However, as the gas cost is virtually a pass through element in the PPA, the Company's revenues have correspondingly increased on a back to back basis.
 The excellent plant operations continued to contribute to the financial performance of the Company.